How to Manage Your Executive Career and Job Search During A Global Pandemic

 Setting up your LinkedIn profile isn’t enough.
 You must build and cultivate a robust personal brand and power up your presence along with amplifying it via the right online activity.

-Hire a pro to help you develop your value proposition and coach you so that you leverage the full power of LinkedIn to your advantage and manage your digital brand.
+Hire a pro to help you develop your value proposition and coach you so that you can leverage LinkedIn’s full power to your advantage and manage your digital brand.

 #3.
 Launch Your Side Gig

 You’ve been thinking about it.
 I know you have.
-What better time than now to launch that website and that side business you have been considering?
+What better time than now to launch that website and that side business you have considered?

-According to an article on nasdaq.com, it is a great idea to launch that side hustle now.
+According to an article on Nasdaq.com, launching that side hustle now is a great idea.

 The stock market is in shambles.
 COVID-19 fears are shaking the economy.
 It might be time to find your hustle.